 - The traditional owners of the land are the Gwegai people who are part of the Dharawai Nation. - Prior to the late 1800s the area was used for small farms producing vegetables, fruit and poultry. - From 1912 the Sutherland Brick Company established brick works on the site. - In 1937 the Railway Station was built. - The 1950s saw the establishment of the industrial zones and areas in Kirrawee.
-By 1960 the brick making on the site had ceased due to declining demand for the products and the proximity of residential development. - Sydney Water Corporation acquired the site in 1974 with the tall chimneys and facilities demolished in the late 1970s. - Henroth Investments Pty Ltd acquired the site in 2007 and sought to redevelop the site for a mixed use development. - The Department of Planning study was undertaken that indicated there were no constraints arising from heritage and archeology on the site.
+By 1960 the brick making on the site had ceased due to declining demand for the products and the proximity of residential development. - Sydney Water Corporation acquired the site in 1974 with the tall chimneys and facilities demolished in the late 1970s. - Henroth Investments Pty Ltd acquired the site in 2007 and sought to redevelop the site for a mixed use development. - The Department of Planning study that was undertaken indicated there were no constraints arising from heritage and archeology on the site.
 The significance of the site was considered of low level. - The study required only an excavation permit was required prior to work commencing on the site in addition to detailed historical research prior to the archeological investigation of the site. - As part of the 2007/2008 studies undertaken by Henroth Investments Pty Ltd the following was discovered in the north western portion of the site: - Five kiln foundations were located parallel to the Princes Highway.
-Of the kilns, the two closest to the intersection of Oak Road and the Highway were better preserved. - Of the two kilns the first one Kiln I is the best preserved and has most of its sub-floor almost intact.
+Of the kilns, the two closest to the intersection of Oak Road and the Highway were better preserved. - Of the two kilns, the first one Kiln I is the best preserved and has most of its sub-floor almost intact.
 The upper part of the floor of kiln 2 also survives. - A heritage report by Edward Higginbottom & Associates P/L commissioned by Henroth Investments Pty Ltd, indicated that the preferred response to these finds is to: - Retain Kiln I in its current location and incorporate it within the public domain of the site. - The site historically contained two landmark chimneys which were highly visible across the area.
 One is shown in the photograph to the right.

 - There are opportunities for interpretive strategies to acknowledge the Aboriginal and European heritage and uses of the site and to reinterpret the role of the chimneys. - A further survey commissioned by Henroth Investments Pty Ltd shows that the heights of the towers ranged between 35 to 41m for the western tower and between 38 to 48m for the eastern tower.
-These heights are equivalent to 10-12 storeys and 10-14 storeys respectively. - The chimneys at the brick pit site were considered to the extent that they gained the following local saying: "when you saw the brick pit chimney you knew you were back in Kirrawee".
+These heights are equivalent to 10-12 storeys and 10-14 storeys respectively. - The chimneys at the brick pit site were considered to the extent that they gained the following local saying: "when you saw the brick pit chimney you knew you were back in Kirrawee". - The twin chimneys of the Kirrawee Brickworks were a landmark for the site and for the Precinct.
+The Higginbottom report recommends that "the proposed development should respect this former landmark in its design and appearance as a gateway to Sutherland".

-Brick Pit chimney photograph from Princess Highway (Courtesy Edward Higginbottom & Assoc.)
+Brick Pit chimney photograph from Princess Highway (courtesy Edward Higginbottom & Associates)

-Diagram showing location of the two remnant kilns on the Brick Pit Site with photograph of Kiln I right and above (courtesy of Edward Higginbotham & Assoc).
+Diagram showing location of the two remnant kilns on the Brick Pit Site with photograph of Kiln I right and above (courtesy of Edward Higginbotham & Assoc.)

-Photograph of Kiln I, showing survival of most of the floor components (courtesy of Edward Higginbotham & Assoc).
+Photograph of Kiln I, showing survival of most of the floor components (courtesy of Edward Higginbotham & Assoc.)

-Photograph of Brick Pit Site with Kiln I (courtesy of Edward Higginbotham & Assoc).
+Photograph of Brick Pit Site with Kiln I (courtesy of Edward Higginbotham & Assoc.)

-Photograph of Kiln I showing the layer of flues and floor (courtesy of Edward Higginbotham & Assoc).
+Photograph of Kiln I showing the layer of flues and floor (courtesy of Edward Higginbotham & Assoc.)